-Questions and sample answers for Cambridge English Advanced (CAE) Speaking Part 1.
-As well as the example responses, this page has useful phrases that will help improve your score!
+Here you will find sample questions with model answers for Cambridge English Advanced (CAE) Speaking Part 1.
+As well as the sample responses, this page has useful phrases that will help improve your score!
 If you are new to this exam, check our CAE Speaking page.
-Please note that four questions is an approximate number!
-You might be asked fewer or more questions.

 CAE Speaking Part 1 Question Samples

-Please note that these examples come in sets that follow the questions sequence of the actual exam.
+Please note that these examples come in sets that follow the question sequence of the actual exam.
 First you get one or two questions about yourself (e.g. “Where do you come from?” or “How long have you been studying English”), followed by a couple of questions on topics such as plans for the future, hobbies, the way they spend their day and so on.
 Questions are written in bold, sample answers are in italics.
+Keep in mind that four questions is an approximate number!
+You might be asked fewer or more questions.

 Where do you come from?